Fiji tourist attractions and culture

 Learn the fascinating history, vibrant culture and rich traditions that make Fiji more than just a beachside paradise.

 Fiji is a postcard-perfect tropical escape for travellers who prefer hammocks over high-rise hotels.
 But despite appearances, the country isn’t just a holiday haven for relaxed sun-seekers.

 Beneath its tranquil exterior is a diverse society born from a captivating past.
-The once-called ‘Cannibal Isles’ is now an economic powerhouse in the Pacific, and not all of its residents run on ‘island time’.
+The once-called ‘Cannibal Isles’ is now an economic powerhouse in the Pacific, while the Fijian lifestyle is famously laid-back, and not all of its residents run on ‘island time’.

-In this article, we explore the sights and sounds of modern-day Fiji, unpack its fascinating history, and dive into all that the archipelago has to offer for international visitors.
+In this article, we explore the sights and sounds of modern-day Fiji, outline the Fijian peoples’ strong connections to tradition, family and community, unpack its fascinating history, and dive into the tourist attractions and culture that Fiji has to offer for international visitors.
 Bula!

 Fiji at a glance: population, cities and geography

 Fiji is a cluster of over 330 islands located in the South Pacific Ocean.
 Only 110 are permanently inhabited, but all of them are staggeringly beautiful.
 The Fijian archipelago was formed by volcanic activity, which has resulted in the dramatic landscapes that enthral travellers today.